Thiago Fernandes (footballer, born 1992)

 Thiago Oliveira Fernandes (born 9 June 1992) is a professional footballer who plays as an attacking midfielder for Malaysia Super League club Penang.
 Born in Brazil, he was an East Timor youth international.

 Club career

 Before the 2015 season, Fernandes signed for Brazilian second tier side Monte Azul.

 In 2015, he signed for Budaiya in the Bahraini second tier.
 Before the 2016 season, he signed for Indonesian top flight club Persipura.
 Before the second half of 2016–17, Fernandes signed for Al-Fahaheel in Kuwait.
 Before the 2018 season, he signed for Brazilian top flight team Operário-VG.

 In 2019, he signed for Ka I in Macau after trialing for Indian top flight outfit Gokulam Kerala and PSIS in Indonesia.
 In 2021, Fernandes signed for Brazilian second tier side Fluminense do Itaum.
 Before the 2022 season, he signed for Kirivong in Cambodia.

+Penang

+On 9 June 2025, Fernandes signed for Malaysia Super League club Penang on free transfer.